Schtuffs/Chess-Engine/README.md

 ### Window Manager
  Deals with the creation and functionality of the window.

+### Board Manager
+ Handles the rendering manager for the board and pieces.
+Allows selection of board colour, adding pieces, resetting the board, and works with other functions to select pieces and move them around.

 ### Render Manager
  Deals with the rendering of stuff to the screen.